7 Employee Training Methods That Actually Work and When to Use

 - To train employees in handling conflict, negotiation, or ethical dilemmas

-3. Mentorship and Peer Learning: Because Learning Is Social
+3. Mentorship and Peer Learning: Social Learning Methods That Build Leaders

 Sometimes, the best way to learn isn’t through a course- it’s through conversation.
 Mentorship and peer learning foster organic knowledge transfer, collaboration, and emotional support in the workplace.